brentskegg/fly-plan/README.md

 # fly-plan
 Simple flight planner.
 - Click and drag on map to make a route
-- Export route as an ICAO ATS PLAN (to clipboard), import at aro.lfv.se
+- Export/copy route as an ICAO ATS PLAN (to clipboard), import/paste at aro.lfv.se
 - VFR weather chart from aro.lfv.se reprojected

 Live at:

 https://brentskegg.github.io/fly-plan/

+Airspaces might be dated.
 Use at own risk.